ilkerpolat6/cache_measurement/Readme.md

 While running the program, I recommend close all other working programs.
 Also, you don't need to run the compiled program every time if you didn't change "cache_measurment.cpp".

-You can check the result correct with:
+You can check the result with:

 `lscpu | egrep cache`